-The Fund principally invests in a portfolio of smaller companies, trusts and other entities listed on the Australian Securities Exchange (ASX) that fall outside the S&P/ASX 100 Index in accordance with the Product Disclosure Statement and the provisions of the Fund's Constitution.
+The investment objective of the Fund is to produce returns which exceed the benchmark over rolling five-year periods.
+The Fund principally invests in a portfolio of smaller companies, trusts and other entities listed on the Australian Securities Exchange ("ASX") that fall outside the S&P/ASX 100 Index in accordance with the Product Disclosure Statement and the provisions of the Fund's Constitution.